What is diverticular disease?

 How is diverticular disease diagnosed?

 - Digital rectal exam.
-This test checks if your rectal area is soft, blocked, or bloody.
-Your health care provider will gently put a gloved, greased (lubricated) finger into your rectum.
-Using his or her finger, your health care provider will check the muscle that closes off the anus.
+This test checks if you have problems in the anus or rectal area.
+Your healthcare provider will gently put a gloved, lubricated finger into your rectum.
+Using his or her finger, your healthcare provider will check the muscle that closes off the anus.

 - A stool sample.
-This test checks for any abnormal bacteria in your digestive tract.
+This test checks for any abnormal bacteria or parasites in your digestive tract.
 To do this, a small stool sample is taken and sent to a lab.

 - Barium enema or lower GI (gastrointestinal) series.
 This is an X-ray exam of your rectum, the large intestine, and the lower part of your small intestine.
 You will be given a metallic fluid called barium.
 Barium coats the organs, so that they can be seen on an X-ray.
 The barium is put into a tube and inserted into your rectum as an enema.
 An X-ray of your belly will show if you have any narrowed areas (strictures), blockages, or other problems.